 - 68% report having a positive social impact.

 - 65% report having a positive environmental impact.

 - 63% report having had an impact in the technical / scientific sector.

 - 55% are active volunteers in their community.

 EARTH has extensive experience searching for innovative solutions to challenges in sustainable agriculture, environmental conservation and natural resource management.
 Research at EARTH is applicable and actively involves both students and faculty.

 EARTH has collaborated with institutions, such as the University of Florida, NASA and the National Biodiversity Institute of Costa Rica (INBio), to conduct collaborative research projects.
 Examples of research projects include: the search for a cure for Chagas disease, identification of agricultural uses for the by-products of ethanol production from sugarcane and the development of bio-indictor field guides for on-site water quality assessments.

-In 2011, more than 1,900 individuals in the communities surrounding EARTH benefited from the Institution’s Community Development Program, which includes a service-learning course where students work with small-scale, local producers on their farms and with organized groups to promote sustainable community development.
+since 1990, more than 200,000 individuals in the communities surrounding EARTH benefited from the Institution’s Community Development Program, which includes a service-learning course where students work with small-scale, local producers on their farms and with organized groups to promote sustainable community development.

 As part of this program:

 - Since its inception, the University has installed more than 1300 bio-digesters to help farmers convert manure and other organic waste into methane gas that can be used for cooking.
 Several hundred more have been installed in Costa Rica by individuals or institutions trained by EARTH, and by EARTH alumni around the world.